 229. Venetian Society and Culture.
 (3h) Examination of Venetian society, including the role within Venetian life of music, theater, the church, and civic ritual.
 Offered in Venice.

 232. Introduction to Russian and East European Studies.
 (3h) An interdisciplinary survey of Russia and the Soviet Union, including an examination of society, polity, economy, and culture over time.
 Also listed as REE 200.
-Students taking HST 232/REE200 cannot receive credit for HST 230 or 231.
+(N.B. students taking HST 232/REE 200 cannot receive credit for HST 230 or 231.)
 (CD)

 242. The Middle East before 1500.
 (3h) Survey of Middle Eastern history from the rise of Islam to the emergence of the last great Muslim unitary states.
 The course provides an overview of political history with more in-depth emphasis on the development of Islamic culture and society in the pre-modern era.
 (CD)